Hexalith/Hexalith.Docs/docs/index.md

 ## Empowering Cloud-Native Development

-[Hexalith](https://github.com/Hexalith/Hexalith) is a cutting-edge, lightweight SDK that revolutionizes cloud-native application development.
+[Hexalith](https://github.com/Hexalith/Hexalith) is a cutting-edge, lightweight SDK that simplifies cloud-native application development.
 Built on the foundation of the Microsoft Dapr SDK, Hexalith offers developers a simple, powerful, and consistent programming model to create robust, scalable applications.

 ### What is Hexalith?